What is Ultrasound?

 Ultrasound is a scanning method so safe it is used in pregnancy to view the baby.
 We can also use it for a wide variety of medical purposes to investigate painful or damaged structures in the body.
 Ultrasound uses high-frequency sound waves to produce accurate images of various parts of the body.
 This could include joints, and soft tissues such as ligaments, tendons, nerves and fascia.

-At Theale Wellbeing Centre, our specialist podiatry team, will use ultrasound to help identify and treat conditions such as:-
+At Theale Wellbeing Centre, our specialist podiatry team, will use ultrasound to help us identify and treat conditions such as:-

 - Plantar Fasciitis